Election 2020: National names Emma Mellow as Auckland Central replacement for Nikki Kaye

 The Herald understands the person called from Bridge's phone.
 Bridge could not be reached when contacted by the Herald tonight, but he denied he was the caller when questioned outside Parliament.

-A spokesman for National leader Judith Collins said she had no comment.
+A spokesman for National Party leader Judith Collins said she had no comment.

-The Auckland Central seat became available after the resignation of former National Party deputy leader Nikki Kaye last month.

 Merv told Lush he was in Manurewa and had planned to vote for Samarakone for the local seat before she decided to run for Auckland Central.